 I am a postdoctoral researcher in Prof. Olga Sorkine-Hornung's Interactive Geometry Lab.
 Previously I pursued my PhD with Prof. Marc Alexa at TU Berlin.
-Prior I optained a Diploma (Master equivalent) from Humboldt University of Berlin.
+Prior I optained a Diploma (Master equivalent) in computer science from Humboldt University of Berlin where I also studied mathematics.
 Before starting my PhD I spent 6 months in Prof. Wojciech Matusik's Computational Fabrication Group group at MIT.
 In 2015 I interned at Disney Research Boston supervised by David Levin.

 My research interests span geometry processing, computational fabrication and sparse linear solvers.

 We present a novel linear solver for interactive parameterization tasks.
 Our method is based on the observation that quasi-conformal parameterizations of a triangle mesh are largely determined by boundary conditions.
 These boundary conditions are typically constructed interactively by users, who have to take several artistic and geometric constraints into account while introducing cuts on the geometry.
 Commonly, the main computational burden in these methods is solving a linear system every time new boundary conditions are imposed.
 The core of our solver is a novel approach to efficiently update the Cholesky factorization of the linear system to reflect new boundary conditions, thereby enabling a seamless and interactive workflow even for large meshes consisting of several millions of vertices.